How do I contest my citation?

 If your violation is an Infraction, you may also contest a citation without appearing in court simply by requesting a trial by written declaration on or before the due date on your courtesy notice.
 Bail must be posted.

 The examination of facts and law will be presided over by a judge (or other magistrate such as a commissioner or judge pro tem).
 The officer(s) will be subpoenaed to present any factual evidence.
 At this time, you must also be prepared to produce all evidence, documents, or witnesses to support your case.
-The individual has the right to bring witnesses or have a lawyer present.
-The courts will not provide an attorney.
+You have the right to bring witnesses or have a lawyer present.
+The Court will not provide an attorney.

 Trial by Written Declaration